 - Play sounds of babies crying while your dog is eating.

-- Greet the dog alone first and keep him/her on a leash when introducing to baby.
+- Greet the dog alone first and keep him/her on a leash when introducing the baby.

 At the end of the day, just because you're having a baby doesn't mean you'll forget about your fur-babies!
 They’ll just need some adjustment in the up-front but watching them become best friends is what makes all of that work absolutely worth it!